defstudio/pest-plugin-laravel-expectations-docs/content/en/start/Installation-&-Configuration.md

 ```

 The expectations added by this plugin are automatically loaded into Pest's expectation system.
 They can be used along other expectations.

-## Autocompletion

-For PhpStorm users, a nice Plugin has been developed by [Oliver Nybroe](https://github.com/olivernybroe).
-It adds full autocompletion to ours Laravel Expectations, it is worth to take a look: [https://github.com/pestphp/pest-intellij](https://github.com/pestphp/pest-intellij)